Home Theater Receiver Setup Guide

 Optional – Connect Network Streaming Accounts

-That’s about it for setting up an home theater receiver.
-It should really be easier than it is, but, alas, it may take a company like Apple Computer to fix the industry and teach it that less truly is more.
+That’s about it for setting up a home theater receiver.
+It should really be easier than it is, but, alas, it is not.
+As new formats and features like Dolby Atmos, 4k, HDR, and more roll out, set up is more likely to get less intuitive, not more.